Brian Michael Smith

 Page expressed immense gratitude in his statement, expressing how happy he is to be a part of a world where he feels accepted.
 The actor has an enormous resume, of course, with an Oscar nomination for the film "Juno."
 He currently stars in the hit Netflix show "the Umbrella Academy."

 Cyrus Grace Dunham

 Cyrus Grace Dunham, originally born just Grace Dunham, may have initially been known through his sister Lena Dinham, the famous writer and creator behind the HBO show "Girls," but Cyrus has made a name for himself too.
-He an award-winning poet and writer as well as prominent trans activists, His memoir " A Year Without A Name: A Memoir" is a reflective journey about pronouns and a diaristic view of their complex relationship to gender.
+He is an award-winning poet and writer as well as a prominent trans activist.
+His memoir " A Year Without A Name: A Memoir" is a reflective journey about pronouns and a diaristic view of their complex relationship to gender.

 It also gives an account of their journey to becoming Cyrus, their chosen name; interestingly, this was the "boy" name their parents had chosen while expecting.

 Gigi was born in Canada as Gregory Lazzarato.
 As a teenager, Greg was a nationally ranked diving champion.
 At first, Greg identified as a gay man.
 He studied fashion at George Brown College, and at the same time, started filming makeup tutorials and uploading them to YouTube.
 Audiences responded very well, and by 2013, Greg had something significant to tell the world - she's actually a woman!
 She announced it on her Youtube channel, and the rest is history.
 She changed her name to Giselle Lazzarato, but she goes by Gigi Gorgeous, well, cause she is.